 Guy Herbert, General Secretary of campaign group NO2ID said:

-and much of our personal lives, shopping and reading -- just in case it might come in useful to the authorities later, is beyond the dreams of any past totalitarian regime, and beyond the current capabilities of even the most oppressive states.
+communications and much of our personal lives, shopping and reading -- just in case it might come in useful to the authorities later, is beyond the dreams of any past totalitarian regime, and beyond the current capabilities of even the most

 Put aside privacy -- and the government has -- the scheme is an astonishing waste of money.
 What problem does it solve that is worth billions?